 Degree in Computer Science from Universitat Jaume I (1996), and doctorate from the University of Oxford (2000).
 I was a senior researcher at Toshiba Medical Systems (Japan), INRIA (France), and the University of Bern (Switzerland), where I was leading the Surgical Technology Division at the Faculty of Medicine.
 From 2008 until September 2013 I was in charge of the Research Department of the company Alma IT Systems in Barcelona.
-In October 2013 I was appointed ICREA Research Professor, and joined the Department of Information and Communication Technologies at Universitat Pompeu Fabra in Barcelona, where I lead the Barcelona Centre for New Medical Technologies (BCN Medtech).
+In October 2013 I was appointed ICREA Research Professor, and joined the Department of Information and Communication Technologies at Universitat Pompeu Fabra in Barcelona, where I lead the Barcelona Centre for New Medical Technologies (BCN Medtech) and hold the QUAES Foundation Chair.
 I have approx. 250 publications in peer-reviewed scientific journals and conferences, and have supervised 18 PhD theses.
 I was awarded Fellowships from Toshiba and the Japan Society for the Promotion of Science.

 Key wordsMedical imaging, computer vision, computer-assisted surgery, biomechanics, technology transfer